MileHacker Logo

 Bengaluru Karnataka, India Travel Guide

-Bengaluru sits on the Deccan Plateau in the southeastern part of Karnataka, India.
-This higher elevation gives Bengaluru a milder tropical savanna climate, distinct from the intense heat experienced in coastal or northern plains regions.
+Bengaluru is situated on the Deccan Plateau in the southeastern part of Karnataka, India.
+This higher elevation gives Bengaluru a milder tropical savanna climate, distinct from the powerful heat experienced in coastal or northern plains regions.
 The city's landscape features undulating terrain, with a mix of small hills and valleys.

 Geographical Highlights